2025 North Carolina Sports Network

 Siddle, 38, is now in his fifth season calling the shots at UNCW, and while he hasn’t yet led the Seahawks to the NCAA Tournament (as Wainwright, Brownell and Keatts did twice each), his 2022 team tied for first place in the CAA.
 After a difficult, COVID-impacted head coaching debut in 2020-21, he’s had three consecutive top-three finishes (counting ties) in the league standings.

-Although the Seahawks lost three starters from last season, including first-team All-CAA forward Trazarien White to the transfer portal (TCU) and third-team guard — and ace defender — Shykeim Phillips to graduation, they appear to be among the top candidates for CAA supremacy again this year.
+Although the Seahawks lost three starters from last season, including first-team All-CAA forward Trazarien White to the transfer portal (TCU) and third-team All-CAA guard — and ace defender — Shykeim Phillips to graduation, they appear to be among the top candidates for CAA supremacy again this year.

 “Our focus is to just be great at the next thing in front of us,” Siddle said.
 “We just have to keep getting a little bit better each and every day.
 That’s our focus, because there’s a lot of basketball left.”